What Forms Of Record Clearing And Sealing Are Available In Oklahoma?

 - Expungement of an arrest record as well as the file containing information about the case and conviction under Title 22, subsections 18 and 19

 "Full" expungements of the second type listed are more desirable, but the criteria are more rigorous.
-As of November 1st, 2012, the criteria for full expungement has changed.
-You may qualify for expungement if you meet one of the following criteria:
+As of Nov.
+1, 2012, the criteria for full expungement changed.
+You may qualify for expungement if you meet one of the following:

 - The conviction was reversed with instructions to dismiss the case or the prosecutorial agency dismissed the case after such a reversal.

 - The statute of limitations on the offense expired and no charges were filed.

 - You were under the age of 18 at the time the crime was committed and have been pardoned.

 - The offense was a misdemeanor, you have no other convictions or pending cases and at least 10 years have passed since the judgment was entered.

 - The offense was a nonviolent felony, you have no other convictions or pending cases, you have been pardoned and at least 10 years have passed since the conviction.

 - Your factual innocence has been proven by DNA evidence after a conviction.

 An experienced lawyer will assess your specific case and offer practical, realistic guidance.